junxit/us-congress-bills-119/bill.md

   - **(A)** has as members 2 or more institutions;
   - **(B)** arranges regular season intercollegiate athletic competitions and championships for such members; and
   - **(C)** sets rules with respect to such intercollegiate athletic competitions and championships.
-- **(7)** *Cost of attendance* The term cost of attendance—
-  - **(A)** has the meaning given such term in section 472 of the Higher Education Act of 1965 (20 U.S.C.
-1087ll); and
+- **(7)** *Cost of attendance* The term cost of attendance has the meaning given such term in section 472 of the Higher Education Act of 1965 (20 U.S.C.
+1087ll).
-  - **(B)** is calculated by the financial aid office of an institution applying the same standards, policies, and procedures for all students.
 - **(8)** *Grant-in-aid* The term grant-in-aid means a scholarship, grant, stipend, or other form of financial assistance, including the provision of tuition, room, board, books, or funds for fees or personal expenses, that—
   - **(A)** is paid or provided by an institution to a student for the undergraduate or graduate course of study of the student; and
   - **(B)** is in an amount that does not exceed the cost of attendance at the institution for such student.
 - **(9)** *Image* The term image means, with respect to a student athlete, a picture or a video that identifies, is linked to, or is reasonably linkable to such student athlete.
-- **(10)** *Institution* The term institution has the same meaning given the term institution of higher education in section 101 of the Higher Education Act of 1965 (20 U.S.C.
-1001).
+- **(10)** *Institution* The term institution has the meaning given the term institution of higher education in section 102 of the Higher Education Act of 1965 (20 U.S.C.
+1002).
 - **(11)** *Intercollegiate athletic competition* The term intercollegiate athletic competition means any contest, game, meet, match, tournament, regatta, or other event in which varsity sports teams of more than 1 institution compete.
 - **(12)** *Intercollegiate athletics* The term intercollegiate athletics—
-  - **(A)** means the varsity sports teams for which eligibility requirements for participation by student athletes are established by a conference or an interstate intercollegiate athletic association; and
+  - **(A)** means the varsity sports teams for which the length of time a student athlete is eligible to participate and the academic standards for participation are established by a conference or an interstate intercollegiate athletic association; and
   - **(B)** does not include any recreational, intramural, or club teams.
 - **(13)** *Interstate intercollegiate athletic association* The term interstate intercollegiate athletic association means—
-  - **(A)** any entity incorporated in the United States that—
+  - **(A)** any entity that—
     - **(i)** sets common rules, standards, procedures, or guidelines for the administration and regulation of varsity sports teams and intercollegiate athletic competitions;
     - **(ii)** is composed of 2 or more institutions or conferences located in more than 1 State; and
     - **(iii)** has rules or bylaws prohibiting the provision of prohibited compensation to student athletes and prospective student athletes; and